The Impact of Batch Learning in Stochastic Linear Bandits: Batch learning for stochastic linear bandits

-To capture the logic above, we adjust the learning process, which can be represented as a meta-algorithm built upon a given policy $\policy$ (see Algorithm \ref{alg1:dealayed_batch_learn}).
-As the name suggests, while performing na\"ively during phase 1, Algorithm \ref{alg1:dealayed_batch_learn} keeps all three specifications' regrets similar and, therefore, allows formulating the following result. \footnote{Note that \textsc{UpdateHistory} can be implemented differently depending on a particular task or specification (see Appendix \ref{sec:pol_spec_up_hist} for more details).}
+To capture the logic above, we adjust the learning process, which can be represented as a meta-algorithm built upon a given policy $\policy$ (see Algorithm \ref{alg2:dealayed_batch_learn}).
+As the name suggests, while performing randomly during phase 1, Algorithm \ref{alg2:dealayed_batch_learn} keeps all three specifications' regrets similar and, therefore, allows formulating the following result.